Get an overview of a directory, even a big one

 Move, copy, rm, mkdir, are built in and you can add your own shortcuts.

-Apply a personal shortcut to a file
+Apply a standard or personal shortcut to a file

 Just find the file you want to edit with a few keystrokes, type